cs1302uga/cs1302-tutorials/unix/README.rst

 to be enabled on your Odin account.
 Enabling this profile is also required to complete coursework in CSCI 1302.
 A *shell profile* includes commands and setting customizations that take effect when the profile is *sourced* (loaded).
-When ``bash`` is launched as a login shell, it sources a default system pofile, then it looks in the user's home directory for ``.bash_profile``, ``.bash_login``, and ``.profile`` files, in that order, and sources the first one that is available.
+When ``bash`` is launched as a login shell, it sources a default system profile, then it looks in the user's home directory for ``.bash_profile``, ``.bash_login``, and ``.profile`` files, in that order, and sources the first one that is available.